FlorisHendriks/deployProvisionEduVPN/README.md

 `SSLOptions +StdEnvVars` \
 `SSLCACertificateFile /etc/httpd/ADCA.crt` \
 `SSLUserName SSL_CLIENT_S_DN_CN` \
-`SSLOCSPEnable on` \
-`SSLOCSPUseRequestNonce off`

 Where /etc/httpd/ADCA.crt is the path to the the stored CA certificate.

-Where SSLOCSPUseRequestNonce (on/off) depends whether your OCSP responder uses nonces or not.

 ## Configuration